 Now in its fourth year, the M+ / Design Trust Research Fellowship aims to support high-level research related to design and architecture history and contemporary issues, focusing on Hong Kong and the Pearl River Delta region, and their relationship with the rest of the world.

 Concurrently, the team of Fan Lok Yi and Sampson Wong will investigate the movement of constructing ‘revolutionary playgrounds’ during the 1960s and 1970s in Hong Kong, predominantly focusing on the Shek Lei playground and its extended context in East Asia.
-The research seeks to join the broader dialogue concerning how architectural practice and discourse were received in the East Asia and Hong Kong during the said period.
+The research seeks to join the broader dialogue concerning how architectural practice and discourse were received in East Asia and Hong Kong during the said period.

 M+ / Design Trust Research Fellows are selected by a jury consisting of M+ and Design Trust representatives, based on the strength of their topic proposals and the applicants’ potential to significantly contribute to bodies of knowledge relating to design and architecture in Hong Kong and the Pearl River Delta region.
-Recipients spend up to six months attached to M+, at the end of which they produced a paper that will be delivered at a public talk.
+Recipients spend up to six months attached to M+, at the end of which they produce a paper that will be delivered at a public talk.
 The previous Fellows are Ling Fan (2015); Joseph Grima and the team of Daniel Cooper and Juliana Kei (2016); and Thomas Daniell (2017).

 About Hugh Davies

-Hugh Davies is an interdisciplinary artist, educator and investigator.
+Hugh Davies is an interdisciplinary artist, educator, and investigator.
 His research explores technology histories, screen practices, and expansive games.
-Davies has held numerous leadership roles in the Australian arts / technology sector including senior lecturer in Media at La Trobe University, board chair of the Australian Network for Art and Technology, and board chair of the Freeplay Independent Games Festival.
+Davies has held numerous leadership roles in the Australian arts / technology sector including Senior Lecturer in Media at La Trobe University, Board Chair of the Australian Network for Art and Technology, and Board Chair of the Freeplay Independent Games Festival.
 He is currently an Asialink resident at Tokyo Wondersite, researching games and play in Japanese art and society.
 Davies was awarded a Doctor of Philosophy degree from Monash University, Australia in 2014 and he publishes and speaks on digital culture, contemporary art, and mixed reality games.

 About Fan Lok Yi and Sampson Wong

 Fan Lok Yi is a curator and artist based in Hong Kong.
-Fascinated by untamed urban nature, unintended use of space and other accidental poetics in the grand scheme of things, she works to reveal the connections between urban space, history and the environment through research and collaborative artistic processes.
+Fascinated by untamed urban nature, unintended use of space, and other accidental poetics in the grand scheme of things, she works to reveal the connections between urban space, history, and the environment through research and collaborative artistic processes.
 She is the Curator of Make A Difference Institute and has curated projects including Kwai Tsing Daily @ West Kowloon (2016–2017), Affordable Art Basel!
-(2014–2015) and Tin Shui Wai Topology (2014).
+(2014–2015), and Tin Shui Wai Topology (2014).
 Fan received her Master of Arts degree in Fine Art from University of the Arts London and Bachelor of Architectural Studies from the University of Hong Kong.

-Sampson Wong is a Hong Kong based artist, independent curator and academic.
-His research and creative interests include urban theory and contemporary urbanism, socially-engaged art, art and the public sphere, creative activism, Hong Kong studies and urban nature.
-He has co-founded the Hong Kong Urban Laboratory, the artist collective Add Oil Team and co-curated the Emptyscape Art Festival (a triennial) with the curatorial collective Emptyscape.
-Wong is currently a lecturer at the Hong Kong Academy for Performing Arts.
-He holds a Doctor of Philosophy degree in Geography from the University Manchester, a Master of Science degree in Modernity, Space and Place from University College London, and was trained in political science and political philosophy at the Chinese University of Hong Kong.
+Sampson Wong is a Hong Kong-based artist, independent curator, and academic.
+His research and creative interests include urban theory and contemporary urbanism, socially-engaged art, art and the public sphere, creative activism, Hong Kong studies, and urban nature.
+He has co-founded the Hong Kong Urban Laboratory, the artist collective Add Oil Team, and co-curated the Emptyscape Art Festival (a triennial) with the curatorial collective Emptyscape.
+Wong is currently a Lecturer at the Hong Kong Academy for Performing Arts.
+He holds a Doctor of Philosophy degree in Geography from the University Manchester, a Master of Science degree in Modernity, Space, and Place from University College London, and was trained in political science and political philosophy at the Chinese University of Hong Kong.

 About West Kowloon Cultural District

 Located on Hong Kong’s Victoria Harbour, West Kowloon Cultural District is one of the largest cultural projects in the world.
 Its vision is to create a vibrant new cultural quarter for Hong Kong.
-With a complex of theatres, performance spaces and M+, the West Kowloon Cultural District will produce and host world-class exhibitions, performances and cultural events, as well as provide 23 hectares of public open space, including a two-kilometre waterfront promenade.
+With a complex of theatres, performance spaces, and M+, the West Kowloon Cultural District will produce and host world-class exhibitions, performances, and cultural events, as well as provide 23 hectares of public open space, including a two-kilometre waterfront promenade.